toryas/serverless-glue/README.md

 ```

-You can define a lot of jobs..
+You can define a lot of jobs...

 ```yml
   Glue: